Toward Interpretable Sleep Stage Classification Using Cross-Modal Transformers: Conclusion

 \section{Conclusion}

 In this paper, we present an interpretable, transformer-based deep learning method named \emph{cross-modal transformers}, for automatic sleep stage classification.
-Our sequence cross-modal transformer achieved the state-of-the-art sleep staging performance, with reduction in number of parameters and faster training.
+Our sequence cross-modal transformer achieved performance on par with the state-of-the-art, with reduction in model print and faster training.
 In addition to accurate sleep staging, our major contribution is to eliminate the black-box behavior of deep learning by leveraging attention mechanisms to interpret the results.
-We strongly believe that developing interpretable deep learning methods is the most feasible way forward to use artificial intelligence for clinical applications.
+We believe that developing interpretable deep learning methods is the most feasible way forward to use artificial intelligence for clinical applications.
 In future work, the proposed method can be further improved by employing training strategies in deep learning such as transfer learning and self-supervised pre-training.